-(Matthew 28:9) And behold, Jesus met them and said, "Greetings!"
-And they came up and took hold of his feet and worshiped him.
+(Matthew 28:9) And as they went to tell his disciples, behold, Jesus met them, saying, All hail.
+And they came and held him by the feet, and worshipped him.

 Jesus became the second and ultimate witness that He had been raised from the dead.
 The Bible teaches the need for two witnesses in case of a trial.
 Two witnesses to an event should be believed if they are known to be trustworthy.
 Faithful Jews feared God, and they knew that witnesses would be held accountable by God for bearing false witness or lying.
 In addition to the events surrounding Jesus' resurrection, both the angel and the living, resurrected Lord Jesus bore witness to the fact that Jesus had been raised from the dead.
 At this point in time, the women worshiped Jesus as would all those in the early Christian church.
 Jesus received their worship as was His right as the Son of God.
 Angels and apostles (no matter what miracles they worked) always refused the worship of those they impressed; saying only God deserved and should be worshiped.
 Jesus did not refuse to be worshiped.
 He willingly received the worship of others as God, because He is God-One God in Three Persons: Father, Son, and Holy Spirit.